 Nora too begins planning.
 Overhearing her sister Violet complaining about her being at her wedding, Nora runs to find Rose, only to discover she is seriously injured from the whipping.
 It is a sight that makes her ill.

-In Freewater, Homer and Ada meet some of the inhabitants of the emancipated community.
-There is Sanzi who lives with her mother Mrs. Light who escaped years ago and her older sister Juna.
+Meanwhile, in Freewater, Homer and Ada meet some of the inhabitants of the emancipated community.
+There is Sanzi who lives with her mother Mrs. Light, who escaped years ago and her older sister Juna.
 Sanzi was born in Freeland, has never known slavery and wants to be like Suleman.
 She carries around a bow and a quiver of arrows and is often in trouble.
 Her father David patrols the borders of Freewater.
 Billy who ran away with his father Ibra, is fourteen-years-old.
 Billy stutters and is afraid of many things.
 He is certain the slave catcher who hunted him and his father is still out there waiting.
 He loves to work with wood and has crafted a wooden bracelet for Juna, whom he has a crush on.
 There is Ferdinand, Sanzi's rival who escaped from a ditch digging gang.
 He managed to steal the overseer's knife and it is his prized possession.

 Homer and Ada spend the next three weeks adjusting to life in Freewater.
 But Homer is determined to help his mother and Anna escape Southerland.
 He is forced to act when he uncovers the betrayal of Two Shoes.
 His plan to return to Southerland is discovered by his new friends, Sanzi, Ferdinand, Billy, and Juna and they insist on coming with him, as does Ada.
 They set out, hoping to arrive during the busyness of Violet's wedding.
-Meanwhile, Anna and Nora both begin to develop their own plans to leave Southerland.
-But Violet's wedding becomes a special day for Homer, Ada, Rose, Anna and Nora and a day that Violet and Southerland won't easily forget.

 Discussion

 Amina Luqman-Dawson has crafted an enjoyable and interesting story with her debut novel, Freewater.
 In Freewater, Luqman-Dawson creates a story inspired by the maroon communities living in the Great Dismal Swamp which was located in southeastern Virginia and the northeastern part of North Carolina prior to the Civil War.
-It had been inhabited by Indigenous peoples for centuries before the coming of the maroons who were enslaved people who had freed themselves by escaping the plantations they worked on.
+It had been inhabited by Indigenous peoples for centuries before the coming of the maroons, who were enslaved people who had freed themselves by escaping the plantations they worked on.

 Conditions in the Great Dismal Swamp were difficult, with hot, humid weather, dense bush and vines, bears, poisonous snakes and insects.
 These conditions made it almost impossible to track and recapture runaway slaves.
 Despite the obvious hardships, life was preferable in the swamp to living the life of a slave on a plantation.
 The maroons built homes on higher ground in the swamp.
 Since they had few tools and even clothing, they often raided nearby plantations for tools, food and other goods.